joch/deconz-docker/README.md

 # deCONZ in Docker

+Please use [marthoc/deconz](https://github.com/marthoc/deconz) if you need faster updates to the Docker image.

 This will run deCONZ in Docker.
 Please follow the following command (or equivalent) to launch the deCONZ container:

 ```